kawaiiDango/pano-scrobbler/instructions.md

 - Create a Firebase project for Crashlytics and add google-services.json.
 See https://firebase.google.com/docs/android/setup

+- Create a BKS keystore for the embedded https server with the password EMBEDDED_SERVER_KEYSTORE_PASSWORD and alias selfsigned.
+Put it in /app/src/main/res/raw/embedded_server_bks.bks

 - Obtain now playing notification strings and their translations by decompiling the resources of the Android System Intelligence and Shazam apks respectively with ApkTool and then running [py-scripts/np-strings-extract.py](py-scripts/np-strings-extract.py) on them.